Trinidad and Tobago Tax Calculator (2026)

 What is the income tax rate in Trinidad and Tobago?

-Trinidad and Tobago has a progressive two-bracket income tax system.
-You pay 25% on income up to 1,000,000 TTD, and 30% on income above that threshold.
-Both rates apply after deducting your personal allowance of 90,000 TTD from your total income.
+Trinidad and Tobago uses a progressive two-bracket income tax system.
+You pay 25% on income up to TTD 1,000,000 and 30% on income above that threshold.
+A personal allowance of TTD 90,000 is applied as relief before calculating tax, so you only pay tax on income above that amount.

 Other tax calculators